theonej/theonej.github.io/index.md

 # Vector Text Embeddings

 ##### NOTE:
-This post is the first in a series that will outline how to build a search engine for fast similartiy search using vector databases and vector embedding techniques
+This post is the first in a series that will outline how to build a search engine for fast similartiy search using vector databases and vector embedding techniques {#identifier .notes}

 ## Summary